Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

 Our adaptive adversary is able to see the out-degree orientation we have chosen after each time step, and may pick the next batch updates based on this knowledge.
 However, our adaptive adversary may not see random bits that we have not yet requested.
 This permits us to use a randomized semisort as a subroutine.

 We use the notation $[x]$ to mean $\{1,2,\ldots,x\}$.

 \myparagraph{Parallel primitives} The following parallel procedures are used throughout the paper. \defnn{Scan} (prefix sum) takes as input an array $A$ of length $n$, an associative binary operator $\oplus$, and an identity element $\bot$ such that $\bot \oplus x = x$ for any $x$, and returns the array $(\bot, \bot \oplus A[0], \bot \oplus A[0] \oplus A[1], \ldots, \bot \oplus_{i=0}^{n-2} A[i])$ as well as the overall sum, $\bot \oplus_{i=0}^{n-1} A[i]$.
-Scan can be done in $O(n)$ work and $O(\log n)$ \depth{} (assuming $\oplus$ takes $O(1)$ work)~\cite{JaJa92}. \defnn{Reduce} takes an array $A$ and a binary associative function $f$ and returns the sum of the elements in $A$ with respect to $f$. \defnn{Filter} takes an array $A$ and a predicate $f$ and returns a new array containing $a \in A$ for which $f(a)$ is true, in the same order as in $A$.
+Scan can be done in $O(n)$ work and $O(\log n)$ \depth{} (assuming $\oplus$ takes $O(1)$ work)~\cite{jaja1992parallel}. \defnn{Reduce} takes an array $A$ and a binary associative function $f$ and returns the sum of the elements in $A$ with respect to $f$. \defnn{Filter} takes an array $A$ and a predicate $f$ and returns a new array containing $a \in A$ for which $f(a)$ is true, in the same order as in $A$.
 Reduce and filter can both be done in $O(n)$ work and $O(\log n)$ \depth{} (assuming $f$ takes $O(1)$ work).
 Performing a \defnn{map} operation over the elements of an array, i.e., applying some function $f$ to each element, can be done in the same work and \depth{} bounds assuming $f$ takes $O(1)$ work.

 Given a sequence $A$ of entries, each associated with a \emph{key}, a \defnn{semisort} reorders $A$ such that all entries with the same key are consecutive.
 Note that the keys may remain out of order, so a semisort is weaker than a full sort.
-There are algorithms for semisort with $O(n)$ expected work and $O(\log n)$ \depth{} \whp{}~\cite{gu2015top, BlellochF0020}.\footnote{We say $g(n) \le O(f(n))$ \emph{with high probability} (\whp{}) if there exist constants $c_0,n_0,k$ such that for $n \ge n_0,c \ge c_0$, that $g(n) \le k c f(n)$ with probability at least $1-\frac{1}{n^c}$.} Using a semisort, we can also implement a \defnn{removeDuplicates} (remove all repeated elements in an array) and a \defnn{groupBy} (given a sequence of pairs, group them by their first element) in the same work and \depth{}.
-In the deterministic versions of our algorithms, we use a parallel merge sort instead of semisort.
-Sorting $n$ elements can be done in $O(n\log n)$ work and $O(\log n)$ \depth{} in our model~\cite{goodrich2023optimal}.
+There are classic algorithms for semisort with $O(n)$ expected work and $O(\log n)$ \depth{} \whp{}~\cite{gu2015top, BlellochF0020}.\footnote{We say $g(n,c) \le O(f(n))$ \emph{with high probability in $n$} (\whp{}) if there exist constants $k,c_0$ such that for $c \ge c_0$ there exists $n_0$ such that for $n \ge n_0$, we have that $g(n,c) \le k c f(n)$ with probability at least $1-\frac{1}{n^c}$.} Using a semisort, we can also implement a \defnn{removeDuplicates} (remove all repeated elements in an array) and a \defnn{groupBy} (given a sequence of pairs, group them by their first element) in the same work and \depth{}.
+Deterministically, sorting $n$ elements can be done via a parallel merge sort in $O(n\log n)$ work and $O(\log n)$ \depth{} in our model~\cite{goodrich2023optimal}.